yduh/Detroit-BlightViolation-Ticket/README.md

 # Detroit-BlightViolation-Ticket
 Predict whether a given ticket will be paid on time?

-The dataset is supplied in the [kaggle competition](https://www.kaggle.com/c/detroit-blight-ticket-compliance)), based on the [data challenge](http://midas.umich.edu/mdst/) from the Michigan Data Science Team (MDST) partnered with the City of Detroit.
+The dataset is supplied in the [kaggle competition](https://www.kaggle.com/c/detroit-blight-ticket-compliance), based on the [data challenge](http://midas.umich.edu/mdst/) from the Michigan Data Science Team (MDST) partnered with the City of Detroit.

-This project showcases the application of ML algorithms, ensemble test, and imblanced data resampling techniques using the particular dataset.
+This project showcases the application of ML algorithms, ensemble test, and techniques of resampling imblanced dataset.

 You can find more details about the study in my blog post [here]().